2021–22 NFL playoffs: AFC: Cincinnati Bengals 26, Las Vegas Raiders 19

 Bengals linebacker Germaine Pratt's interception on his own 2-yard line in the game's closing seconds gave Cincinnati its first playoff win since the 1990 season, ending the longest active playoff victory drought in the NFL (8 losses over 31 years).

 Las Vegas took the opening kickoff and drove 51 yards in 10 plays, featuring a 17-yard completion from Derek Carr to Zay Jones on 3rd-and-2.
 Daniel Carlson finished the drive with a 47-yard field goal to put the Raiders up 3–0.
 Cincinnati stormed right back, with Joe Burrow completing three passes to Ja'Marr Chase for 37 yards and a screen pass to Joe Mixon for 21.
-On 3rd-and-goal from the 7, he finished the drive with a touchdown pass to tight end C. J. Uzomah to put the Bengals ahead 7–3.
+On 3rd-and-goal from the 7-yard line, he finished the drive with a touchdown pass to tight end C. J. Uzomah to put the Bengals ahead 7–3.
 On the Raiders' next drive, Carr lost a fumble while being sacked by Trey Hendrickson.
 Defensive tackle Larry Ogunjobi recovered the ball and returned it 11 yards to the Las Vegas 15-yard line, setting up Evan McPherson's 31-yard field goal to give the Bengals a 10–3 lead with 1:18 left in the first quarter.